How To Embrace The Life Of A Traveller

 All people.
 From fellow travellers in your hostel dorm to cleaners, restaurant workers and people on the street.
 Such a huge bonus of the travel lifestyle is the amazing variety of people you’ll meet and the stories they have to share.
 Hearing about the backgrounds and upbringings of people from all walks of life is humbling and a lot of the time makes you even more thankful for how fortunate you really are.

 5. Give back to the places you visit

-Even in some of the more remote countries of the world you’ll come across corporations such as McDonald’s, Starbucks and others.
-I love a Maccy D’s as much as the next person and will buy from them occassionally, but I’ll also do my utmost to give back to the local economy by eating in local restaurants or consuming street food, using local tour guides when needed and making sure to avoid environmentally or morally hurtful places and purchases i.e. jewellery made from turtle.
+Even in some of the more remote countries of the world, you’ll come across corporations such as McDonald’s, Starbucks and others.
+I love a Maccy D’s as much as the next person and will buy from them occasionally, but I’ll also do my utmost to give back to the local economy by eating in local restaurants or consuming street food, using local tour guides when needed and making sure to avoid environmentally or morally hurtful places and purchases i.e. jewellery made from turtle.
 Be respectful of the countries you visit and be mindful of the need for residents to prosper as much as possible.